-Children are encouraged to develop desirable habits of personal hygiene, including washing hands after toileting, diapering, and before and after meals.
+Children are encouraged to develop desirable habits of personal hygiene, including washing hands after toileting, after coming in from outside, and before and after meals.
 Eating a variety of nutritious foods is also encouraged.
 In addition to instructing, guiding, and teaching children in these tasks, teachers also model positive, healthy personal hygiene behaviors.